 The Convergence Ahead

 The broader industry trend points toward agents becoming infrastructure rather than applications.
 As we explored in Cloud Agent Paradigm Shift, the next phase is agents deployed as always-on services with durable state, managed hosting, and enterprise-grade security.
-All four frameworks are racing toward this vision, just from different starting positions.
+All six frameworks are racing toward this vision, just from different starting positions.